arista-netdevops-community/automation_and_telemetry_demo/README.md

 pyang openconfig-interfaces.yang -f tree  --tree-depth=4
 ```

-## pyangbind
+## PyangBind

-pyangbind is a pyang plugin.
+PyangBind is a pyang plugin.
 It generates Python classes from a YANG module: It converts YANG module into a Python module, such that Python can be used to generate data which conforms with the data model defined in YANG.

 ```